PS2U/TechNote/system-design/designing-data-intensive-applications/ch3.md

 In write-heavy applications, the performance bottleneck might be the rate at which the database can write to disk.

-Moreover, LSM-trees are typically able to sustain higher write throughput than Btrees, partly because they sometimes have lower write amplification (although this depends on the storage engine configuration and workload), and partly because they sequentially write compact SSTable files rather than having to overwrite several pages in the tree.
+Moreover, LSM-trees are typically able to sustain higher write throughput than B-trees, partly because they sometimes have lower write amplification (although this depends on the storage engine configuration and workload), and partly because they sequentially write compact SSTable files rather than having to overwrite several pages in the tree.

 LSM-trees can be compressed better, and thus often produce smaller files on disk than B-trees.
 B-tree storage engines leave some disk space unused due to fragmentation.